CSC 404/504: Program Monitoring and Visualization

 Policy Statements

-Project phases will not be accepted late; turn in what you have on the due date, even if it is incomplete.
+Assignments will not be accepted late; turn in what you have on the due date, even if it is incomplete.
 Attendance of class periods is required.
 You may discuss assignments and code examples with classmates.
-If you work together on an assignment, turn in a signle copy with both names on it; more will be expected of teams than of individuals: more and better code, more documentation, more depth to your work.
+If you work together on an assignment, turn in a single copy with both names on it; more will be expected of teams than of individuals: more and better code, more documentation, more depth to your work.